Axelisys/policies/business_continuity_policy.md

 ## Introduction

-**Axelisys Limited ****("**the Company") is committed to providing the best possible experience to its customers and the best possible relationships with employees, shareholders and suppliers.
-To ensure the consistent availability and delivery of its products and services, **The Company** has developed the following business continuity and disaster recovery (BCP/DR) policy in support of a comprehensive program for BC, DR and overall business survivability.
+**Axelisys Limited** ("the Company") is committed to providing the best possible experience to its customers and the best possible relationships with employees, shareholders and suppliers.
+To ensure the consistent availability and delivery of its products and services, The Company has developed the following business continuity and disaster recovery (BCP/DR) policy in support of a comprehensive program for BC, DR and overall business survivability.

 The Company, like any other, is exposed to potential risks that could disrupt or destroy critical business functions and/or the production and delivery of Company goods and services.
 Our strategy for continuing business in the event of an incident is to ensure the safety and security of all employees; and to continue critical business functions, production and delivery of products and services from predefined alternative sites.
 Where digital services are employed, this includes multivendor strategies for Cloud services.